Skip to content

 Based on the defined requirements and the strengths and weaknesses of the various data sources, HDX - OCHA Global Subnational Admin Boundaries emerges as the most suitable option.
 FieldMaps.io remains a very strong alternative.

-FAO (GAUL) High (official) Last updated 2024 (but long break in update from 2015 to 2024, used to be yearly) Next update: January 2026 Up to level 2 Free YES
+FAO (GAUL) Covering more than one country; additional UNSALB data of 10 coun-tries is authoritative, but not recent HDX, Geoboundaries, SALB High (official) they validate the units directly with governments Last updated 2024 (but long break in update from 2015 to 2024, used to be yearly) Next update: 2026 Up to level 2 Free YES

 FieldMaps.io